Cessna Skymaster

 The Cessna Skymaster is an American twin-engine civil utility aircraft built in a push-pull configuration.
 Its engines are mounted in the nose and rear of its pod-style fuselage.
 Twin booms extend aft of the wings to the vertical stabilizers, with the rear engine between them.
 The horizontal stabilizer is aft of the pusher propeller, mounted between and connecting the two booms.
 The combined tractor and pusher engines produce centerline thrust and a unique sound.
-The Cessna O-2 Skymaster is a military version of the Cessna 337 Super Skymaster.
+The Cessna O-2 Skymaster is a military version of the Cessna Model 337 Super Skymaster.

 Development

 The first Skymaster, Model 336 Skymaster, had fixed landing gear and initially flew on February 28, 1961.
 It went into production in May 1963 with 195 being produced through mid-1964.

 In February 1965, Cessna introduced the Model 337 Super Skymaster.
 The model was larger, and had more powerful engines, retractable landing gear, and a dorsal air scoop for the rear engine.
 (The "Super" prefix was subsequently dropped from the name.)
 In 1966, the turbocharged T337 was introduced, and in 1973, the pressurized P337G entered production.

 Cessna built 2993 Skymasters of all variants, including 513 military O-2 versions.
 Production in America ended in 1982, but was continued by Reims in France, with the FTB337 STOL and the military FTMA Milirole.